alexdillon/GroupMeClientAvalonia/README.md

  ## See Also
  [GroupMeClientApi](https://github.com/alexdillon/GroupMeClientApi) is a custom C# Library created specifically for GroupMe Desktop Client in order to interact with the GroupMe API.
 While it was created for use with GMDC, it is fully open-source and usable for a variety of applications!

 [GroupMeClient](https://github.com/alexdillon/GroupMeClient) is the stable, daily-use-ready GroupMe Client on which GroupMe Desktop Client Avalonia is based.
-GMDC is feature rich,compatible with most versions of Windows, and actively updated.
+GMDC is feature rich, compatible with most versions of Windows, and actively updated.